Feyerabend/logic/ERLANG.md

 __checking your sources__ is __always__ a requirement
 before publishing.
 I wrongly trusted an argument I read on the internet, having a discussion on Erlang.
-Now over to the article.
+Well, now over to the article.

 ## Erlang - an old programming language with a future